My curser jumps and I am constantly typing in the middle of another word.

 By proposing/marking a post as Answered, or Helpful you help others find the answer

-Reinstall any recently installed or uninstalled application program - My curser jumps and I am constantly typing in the middle of another word.
+Shut down the programs which are running in the background - My curser jumps and I am constantly typing in the middle of another word.

-Reinstall your Operating System
+Reinstall your System